XPhyto (CSE:XPHY / OTC:XPHYF / FSE:4XT) announces European Approval for 25 Minute COVID-19 PCR Test

 That’s because scientists doubt Covid-19 can ever be fully eradicated.

-If that’s the case, if Covid-19 becomes a chronic reality like the flu, then XPhyto’s test could have a long successful run in front of it.
+If that’s the case, if Covid-19 becomes a chronic reality like the flu, then XPhyto’s test could have a long successful run in front of it pending approval and successful roll-out.

 Or as one leading pandemic expert put it… Covid-19 may be something that becomes endemic, and we’ll always have to be careful about it.

-And, the only way to invest in the breakthrough rapid Covid-19 test from 3a-Diagnostics is via its exclusive commercial partner – XPhyto Therapeutics (OTC: XPHYF).
+And, the only way to invest in the breakthrough rapid Covid-19 test from 3a-Diagnostics is via its exclusive commercial partner – XPhyto Therapeutics (OTCQB: XPHYF).

 XPhyto looks to disrupt GW’s hold on the market

-While XPhyto’s breakthrough Covid-19 test is set for a continentwide rollout in Europe, the company’s scientists could soon be ready with a novel drug for worldwide distribution.
+While XPhyto’s breakthrough Covid-19 test is targeting a continentwide rollout in Europe, the company’s scientists could soon be ready with a novel drug for worldwide distribution.

 It’s a drug candidate that could challenge GW Pharma (GWPH) for supremacy in the anti-epilepsy drug market.

-That potential blockbuster comes from Vektor Pharma, a well-known German drugmaker and a wholly-owned XPhyto Therapeutics (OTC: XPHYF) subsidiary.
+That potential blockbuster comes from Vektor Pharma, a well-known German drugmaker and a wholly-owned XPhyto Therapeutics (OTCQB: XPHYF) subsidiary.

 Here’s what’s going on with that breakthrough.